finos/compliant-financial-infrastructure/README.md

 ### Creating Compliant Infrastructure

-Infrastructure as Code (IaC) is a key component of every modern bank's infrastructure efforts.
+Infrastructure as Code (IaC) is a key component of every modern firm's infrastructure efforts.

 Many times, however, our community has seen the task of IaC development fall on the shoulders of engineers and developers who are not fully familiar with the required technologies.
 This results in added time, stress, and risks as teams become familiar with the necessary technologies.